finos/finos-parent-pom/README.md

 1. Sign in [Coverity Scan](https://scan.coverity.com/dashboard) using Github
 2. [Add a project](https://scan.coverity.com/projects)
 3. Define a `COVERITY_SCAN_TOKEN=coverity_project_token`; you can find the token in the Coverity `Project Settings` page; as above, make sure to encrypt the variable if you're using Travis CI: `travis encrypt COVERITY_SCAN_TOKEN=coverity_project_token`

+### Whitesource integration
+[WhiteSource](https://www.whitesourcesoftware.com/) automatically identiﬁes all the open source components and dependencies in your build by constant and automatic cross-referencing of your open source components against WhiteSource’s deﬁnitive database of open source repositories.

+Whitesource provides a dedicated instance to validate and enforce quality, security and legal compliance for all Symphony Software Foundation hosted projects.

+#### Enable Whitesource

+In order to access the Whitesource dashboard and configure your build to submit metrics remotely, you first need to be invited - via email - by the Foundation Staff; open an INFRA issue with title "Request access to WhiteSource", where you specify the email address you'd like to use to login.

+When logged in, you'll have access to the product and project dashboards, that can be used to check and tweak alerts.

+In Maven, you can configure the following Whitesource parameters:
+- `-Dwhitesource.org.token` - specifies the Whitesource API Key to use, which represents the Whitesource Foundation account; Foundation Staff can configure this field on Travis CI or any other CI environment, but cannot redistribute the key in clear test.
+If present, the value will be taken from `WHITESOURCE_TOKEN` environment variable
+- `-Dwhitesource.product` - specifies the Whitesource product that contains the currently built project (or repository, in Github terms); default value is `${project.artifactId}`

 ## Workstation setup